Corentin-M/ML_SageMaker_Studies/README.md

-# Machine Learning, Deployment Case Studies with AWS SageMaker
+# Machine Learning with AWS SageMaker - Udacity Nanodegree

-This repository contains code and associated files for deploying ML models using AWS SageMaker.
+This repository, part of Udacity "Machine Learning Engineer" Nanodegree program contains my implementation of code and associated files provided by Udacity for deploying ML models using AWS SageMaker.
+Below are the full instructions provided by Udacity and describing more precisely the content of tutorials and project :

 This repository consists of a number of tutorial notebooks for various case studies, code exercises, and project files that will be to illustrate parts of the ML workflow and give you practice deploying a variety of ML algorithms.

 ### Tutorials